WHO IS THIS COURSE FOR?

 This course is for students with a keen interest in finding out how computers work.
 They will be investigating how computer hardware operates and study how software is written through practical programming lessons.
-Computing is a challenging subject to study and we dive quickly into the technical workings of computer technology and programming.
-Students should be driven, enthusiastic, have a good work ethic and fairly good mathematical skills as this will generally enable them to understand the logic required for programming.
+Computing is a challenging subject to study and we will dive quickly into the technical workings of computer technology and programming.
+Students should be driven, enthusiastic, have a good work ethic and fairly good mathematical skills, as this will generally enable them to understand the logic required for programming.

-There are three units and each has its own assessment:
+Exam Board—OCR, There are three units and each has its own assessment:

 Components 1 and 2 are largely theoretical units.
 They each will be assessed with a terminal written examination at the end of the course.